wcygan/yap/README.md

 ## Architecture
 - Microservices architecture with services for:
+  - API (yap-api)
-  - Authentication (auth service)
+  - Authentication (auth-service)
-  - Messaging (chat service)
+  - Messaging (chat-service)
-  - Group management (group service)
+  - Group management (group-service)
-- gRPC for inter-service communication
+- gRPC for inter-service communication and client-api communication
 - buf for protobuf code generation
 - PostgreSQL database for persistence
 - Kubernetes for deployment and scaling